petermgrund/HUN/_about/parties/Community of the People.md

 ---
 layout: page
 title: Community of the People
-hv: Folkahjamuni
+hv: Inus katimanadin
-abbreviation: FH
+abbreviation: IK
+color: party-ik
 category: "Political parties"
-permalink: /about/party/fh
+permalink: /about/party/ik
 page-image:
   path:
   cutline:
 ---

-**Community of the People** (Folkahjamuni) is a political party in Hverland.
+**Community of the People** (Inus katimanadin) is a political party in Hverland.

 ### History